-A bright, shiny beetle with a distinctive orange-and-black pattern on its wing covers.
-To tell this species from other members of its genus, look for a reddish-orange mark on the shieldlike plate (pronotum) just behind the head.
+The American burying beetle is a bright, shiny beetle with an orange-and-black pattern on its wing covers.
+To tell this species from other members of its genus (which look very similar), look for a distinctive reddish-orange mark on the shieldlike plate (pronotum) just behind the head (its similar-looking relatives have black pronota).
 There are orange marks on the face and antennae tips, as well.
-Like other burying beetles, the wing covers are wider in back than toward the front, and they aren't long enough to cover the tip of the abdomen.
+Like other burying beetles, the wing covers are wider in back than toward the front, and they are not long enough to cover the tip of the abdomen.
 In flight, they seem like bumblebees.

 Similar species: Because reintroduction efforts are under way, you may hopefully start to see this species in the wild.
-Meanwhile, other burying beetles, such as the tomentose burying beetle (Nicrophorus tomentosus), are much more likely to be seen.
+Meanwhile, you are much more likely to see our other burying beetles, such as the tomentose burying beetle (Nicrophorus tomentosus).
 There are about 15 species in the genus Nicrophorus in North America.

 Formerly statewide.
 Now only in limited areas, as reintroduced populations.